Ashwagandha: Depression & Anxiety Treatment With Natural Remedies

 With online therapy at BetterHelp, you can discuss your symptoms with a licensed therapist via audio, videoconferencing, or live chat if you feel more comfortable.
 You can also contact your therapist in between sessions through in-app messaging, and they’ll respond as soon as they can.

 If your symptoms of depression make it difficult to leave home to see a therapist, you might consider online therapy through a platform like BetterHelp, which has been proven to be effective by numerous peer-reviewed studies.
-One study published in the journal JMIR Mental Health found that online therapy was effective for both anxiety and depression.
+One systematic review published in the journal JMIR Mental Health found that online therapy was effective for both anxiety and depression.
 The researchers concluded that the “results suggest that digital interventions can support sustained and clinically meaningful improvements in depression and anxiety.”

 With online therapy platforms, you can discuss your symptoms with a licensed therapist via audio, videoconferencing, or live chat if you are more comfortable.
 You can also contact your therapist in between sessions through in-app messaging, and they’ll respond as soon as possible.